14 Best Alternatives to Power Automate in 2026

 • Tables

-• Model Context Protocols (MCP) for giving agentic capabilities to LLMs like ChatGPT, Claude, and Cursor.
+• Model context protocols (MCP) for giving agentic capabilities to LLMs like ChatGPT, Claude, and Cursor

 Strengths

-Best for: Businesses, Agencies, and enterprises seeking user-friendly but powerful automation solutions with predictable costs and shorter time to value for automation ROI.
+Best for: Businesses, agencies, and enterprises seeking user-friendly but powerful automation solutions with predictable costs and shorter time to value for automation ROI.

 2. Zapier